This tutorial describes the deprecated version of the plugin.

 To upgrade your deprecated plugin for One Identity Safeguard for Privileged Sessions 6.0, see Upgrading plugins for One Identity Safeguard for Privileged Sessions version 6.0.

-This document describes how you can use the services of Duo to authenticate the sessions of your privileged users with One Identity Safeguard for Privileged Sessions (SPS).
+This document describes how you can use the services of Yubico (YubiKey) to authenticate the sessions of your privileged users with One Identity Safeguard for Privileged Sessions (SPS).

 One Identity Safeguard for Privileged Sessions (SPS) controls privileged access to remote IT systems, records activities in searchable, movie-like audit trails, and prevents malicious actions.
 SPS is a quickly deployable enterprise device, completely independent from clients and servers — integrating seamlessly into existing networks.
 It captures the activity data necessary for user profiling and enables full user session drill down for forensic investigations.

-SPS can interact with your Duo account and can automatically request strong multi-factor authentication for your privileged users who are accessing the servers and services protected by PSM.
-When used together with Duo, SPS directs all connections to the Duo tool, and upon successful authentication, it permits the user to access the information system.
+SPS can interact with your YubiKey account and can automatically request strong multi-factor authentication for your privileged users who are accessing the servers and services protected by PSM.
+When used together with YubiKey, SPS directs all connections to the YubiKey tool, and upon successful authentication, it permits the user to access the information system.

 The integration adds an additional security layer to the gateway authentication performed on SPS.
-If the Duo Mobile app is installed on the user's device (smartphone, notebook, smartwatch, and so on), the user can generate a one-time password on the device.
-This will be used for the authentication to the One Identity platform.
+YubiKey 4, YubiKey 4 Nano, and YubiKey NEO devices are pre-configured with the Yubico one-time password (OTP) (all other YubiKeys, except for the FIDO U2F Security Key by Yubico, also support Yubico OTP).
+The OTP will be used for authentication to the One Identity platform.
 This way, the device turns into a two-factor authentication token for the user.
 The one-time password is changed after every authentication and is generated using dynamic keys.

 PCI DSS 8.3: Secure all individual non-console administrative access and all remote access to the cardholder data environment (CDE) using multi-factor authentication.